Skip to Main Content

 Literature searches are used to support research, and different types of literature reviews can be pieces of research in their own right.
 Literature reviews help identify research gaps, determine the scope of a discipline and can synthesise evidence to answer research questions.

 GenAI tools can be used to support literature searches by providing overviews of topics and starting references, brainstorming search terms for database searches and mapping connections between authors and between papers.
 They can provide summaries of topics.
-Databases may also have GenAI search features which enable natural language searching and provide summaries.
+Databases may also have genAI search features which enable natural language searching and provide summaries.

 Screening stages of literature reviews can be accelerated by using screening tools which use a semi-automated approach with machine learning.
 Researchers also evaluate research through the critical appraisal of studies.